wmariuss/awesome-devops/README.md

 [![Deploy](https://github.com/wmariuss/awesome-devops/actions/workflows/deploy.yml/badge.svg)](https://github.com/wmariuss/awesome-devops/actions/workflows/deploy.yml)
 [![Links validator](https://github.com/wmariuss/awesome-devops/actions/workflows/links-validator.yml/badge.svg)](https://github.com/wmariuss/awesome-devops/actions/workflows/links-validator.yml)

-A curated list of platforms, tools, practices and resources to create, improve DevOps culture and SRE Team in the organization.
+DevOps is the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services at high velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.
+This speed enables organizations to better serve their customers and compete more effectively in the market.

 ## Contents